viridia/klendathu-v1/DesignNotes.md

   -- liking issues (list of likes)
   -- other reactions?
 * User autocomplete has a bug where it gets stuck sometimes.
 (General ac problem).
-* Get rid of typeahead
-  * We'll need a slightly different autocomplete than the one we use for labels and users.
-    (One which allows new items and editable suggestions).
-* Custom suggest field / enter key support.
-  * Will be easier once we have some data
 * Adding comments in the compose page.
 * A way to delete an issue
   * Individual delete - make sure to unlink related items.